 The shawl lapel suit is characterized by its smooth, rounded lapels, offering a softer and more elegant appearance compared to other lapel styles.
 Often seen in tuxedos and at black-tie events, this style exudes a timeless sophistication that’s perfect for formal occasions.

-The shawl lapel’s clean, continuous curve adds an element of refinement, making it an ideal choice for those who want a look that’s both classic and understated.
+The shawl’s clean, continuous curve adds an element of refinement, making it an ideal choice for those who want a look that’s both classic and understated.
 Whether worn with a bow tie or a simple satin finish, the shawl lapel suit is a staple for evening wear, making its wearer appear effortlessly stylish and polished.

 types of suits 20